Prostate Health: Reasons for Dysfunction and 12 Ways to Improve It

 Eating an anti-inflammatory diet rich in nutrient-dense foods is one of the foundational things you can do to support optimal testosterone levels.
 First, eliminate all inflammatory foods, including refined sugar, gluten, refined oils, deep-fried and processed foods, conventional dairy, grain-fed meat and eggs, soda and sugary drinks, and foods that you are sensitive to.

-Focus on good fats, antioxidants and clean proteins.
-Good fats such as coconut oil, grass-fed butter, avocados, olives and olive oil and fish oil provide the key fatty acids needed for testosterone production.
+Focus on good fats, antioxidants, and clean proteins.
+Good fats such as coconut oil, grass-fed butter, avocados, olives, olive oil, and fish oil provide the key fatty acids needed for testosterone production.

 boost testosterone, 12 Ways to Boost Testosterone Levels Naturally